Enhancing Reduced Density Matrix Functional Theory Calculations by Coupling Orbital and Occupation Optimizations

-To assess the stability and reliability of various optimization methods, we performed an evaluation using 20 initial guesses with random perturbation for each power functional with $\omega \in [0.1, 0.9]$ and comparing the convergence speed and energy.
-The $\mathrm{C_6H_6}$ molecule with the cc-pVDZ basis set was used.
-Fig. \ref{fig:niter}a, the EBI@CO method demonstrates remarkable stability, consistently converging to an accuracy of $10^{-8}$ within just 100 iterations across all tested initial guesses.
-Fig. \ref{fig:niter} (b) shows the correlation between the total iterations and the difference of the NO and ON iterations for EBI@PCG, EBI@CG, and ALM@CG.
-The total iterations of NOs and ONs increase with the difference between them, indicating the importance of NO and ON for achieving consistent accuracy and simultaneous convergence in the optimization process.
-Table \ref{tab:rand} summarizes the average iterations and energy errors for all random initial guesses.
-The average number of iterations for EBI@CO is 56.88, which is much lower than that of the decoupled methods.
-The average energy error is $10^{-7}$.
+To assess the stability and reliability of various optimization methods, we performed an evaluation using 20 initial guesses with random perturbation for each power functional within the range $m \in [0.1, 0.9]$, focusing on convergence speed and energy accuracy for the $\mathrm{C_6H_6}$ molecule with the cc-pVDZ basis set.
+As depicted in Fig. \ref{fig:niter}a, the EBI@CO method demonstrates remarkable stability, consistently converging to an accuracy of $10^{-8}$ within just 100 iterations across all tested initial guesses.
+Fig. \ref{fig:niter}b illustrates a clear correlation between the total number of iterations required for convergence and the discrepancy in iterations between optimizing NOs and ONs.
+This trend highlights the necessity for achieving synchronous accuracy in NO and ON optimizations to ensure efficient and simultaneous convergence.
+Table \ref{tab:rand} summarizes the performance for all methods based on random initial guesses.
+Notably, the EBI@CO method outperforms decoupled methods, averaging 56.88 iterations with an exceptional energy accuracy of $10^{-7}$.
 This starkly contrasts with the higher iteration counts and less consistent energy accuracies observed for decoupled methods, underlining EBI@CO's superior stability and robustness.
 These evaluations underscore the critical importance of method stability in NO and ON optimizations.
 EBI@CO's robustness and lower iteration requirements, as demonstrated via varied initial guesses, establish it as a highly reliable and efficient choice for achieving accurate and consistent convergence.